Nekland/Editor/docs/modules.md

 Here is a basic module definition with some precisions :) .

+You can find this module next to other modules in the folder `src/modules`.

 ```javascript
 /**
  * Creation of a module in a closure to not disturb